History of the Jews in Moldova: Kishinev pogrom

-In 1903, a young Christian Russian boy, Mikhail Rybachenko, was found murdered in the town of Dubăsari (Dubossary), 37 km northeast of Chișinău.
-A Russian language antisemitic newspaper "Bessarabian" began to disseminate rumors about the murder being part of a Jewish ritual.
+In 1903, a young Christian Orthodox boy, Mikhail Rybachenko, was found murdered in the town of Dubăsari (Dubossary), 37 km northeast of Chișinău.
+A Russian language antisemitic newspaper "Bessarabian", published by Pavel Krushevan, began to disseminate rumors about the murder being part of a Jewish ritual.
 This newspaper had been publishing rumors about the Jews that brought ruin to the local Jewish population.
 As for the murder, it reported that the victim visited the shop of a Jewish tobacconist before his disappearance.
 Other anti-Semitic newspapers called for a pogrom.
 Although the official investigation had determined the lack of any ritualism in the murder and eventually discovered that the boy had been killed by a relative (who was later found), the unrest caused by these and other rumors had resulted in a major pogrom during the Easter holidays.
 The pogrom lasted for three days, without the intervention of the police.
 Forty seven (some say 49) Jews were killed, 92 severely wounded, 500 slightly wounded and over 700 houses destroyed.

 Many of the younger Jews, including Mendel Portugali, made an effort to defend the community.
 There was outcry from prominent Russian writers Leo Tolstoy and Maksim Gorky, as well as protests from Jews and non-Jews in Europe and the United States.
 Haim Nachman Bialik wrote about the pogrom in his poem, "The City of Slaughter", and Vladimir Korolenko in his book, House No. 13.